neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/NodeTypes/ContentStructure.rst

 Predefined Node Types
 ---------------------

-Neos is shipped with a number of node types.
+Neos is shipped with a number of predefined node types.
 It is helpful to know some of them, as they can be useful elements to extend, and Neos depends on some of them for proper behavior.